Is St. Louis, Missouri, a Good Place to Retire?

 An affluent town with the city at your fingertips.

-Cost of living: A median home value of $734,800 or rent for $1,195.
+Cost of living: Median home value of $1,170,178.

 - Located 15 miles from downtown St. Louis.

-- Remotely located and surrounded by breathtaking nature.
+- Surrounded by breathtaking nature.

-- Plenty of shops and restaurants to choose from.
+- Plenty of shops and restaurants.

 - Year-round festivals, including summer concerts in the park.